projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 ==============

 The phenotype data is represented as a Pandas DataFrame indexed by the sample ID.
 Each column represents a single phenotype.
-It is assumed that there are no missing phenotype values, and that the phenotypes are mean centered at 0.
+It is assumed that there are no missing phenotype values, and that the phenotypes are standardized with zero mean and unit variance.

 Example
 -------